Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

 Let $R_f \subseteq [k]$ be the range of $f$.
 For every $a \in R_f$ and for every two distinct $i,j \in f^{-1}(a)$, proceed as follows.
 Recall that $e_i^Z$ and $e_j^Z$ are in the same bundle, denote it $B_a^Z$.
 Since we are working with a $2K_2$-free instance and $Z$ is a star $st$-cut, one of the following options holds: \begin{itemize} \item $e_i^Z$ or $e_j^Z$ starts in $s$ or ends in $t$; \item $e_i^Z$ and $e_j^Z$ share their tail; \item $e_i^Z$ and $e_j^Z$ share their head; \item there is another arc of $B_a^Z$ with one endpoint in $e_i^Z$ and second endpoint in $e_j^Z$. \end{itemize} Note that the head of $e_i^Z$ cannot coincide with the tail of $e_j^Z$ (or vice versa) since both are edges of an $st$-mincut.
-We randomly guess which of these options happens; if more than one option applies, we aim at guessing the earliest one applicable.
+We randomly guess which of the four options above happens; if more than one option applies, we aim at guessing the earliest one applicable.
 Additionally, in the first option we guess which of the four sub-options happen and in the last case we guess whether the extra arc has its head in $e_i^Z$ and tail in $e_j^Z$ or vice versa.
 Our guess (for every $a$ in the range of $f$) is correct with probability $2^{-\Oh(\lambda^2)} = 2^{-\Oh(k^2 \maxarity^4)}$ and we continue under this assumption.
 We henceforth call the above guess the \emph{relation between $e_i^Z$ and $e_j^Z$}.

 We also perform the following sampling: Every arc becomes red with probability $1/2$, independently of the other arcs.
 We aim for the following: For every bundle $B$ that is violated by $Z$, the red arcs of $B$ are exactly the arcs of $B$ that are in $Z$.
 Since every bundle contains at most $\maxarity^2$ arcs, this happens with probability $2^{-\Oh(k \maxarity^2)}$.
 Furthermore, if our guess is correct, the following step maintains that $Z$ is a solution: For every soft arc $(u,v)$ that is not red, we add a crisp copy $(u,v)$, unless it is already present in the graph.
+(We remark in passing that the derandomization of this step requires standard color-coding derandomization tools.)